sengopal/sengopal.github.com/_posts/2012-05-20-simple-ebay-search-using-backbone.md

 2. Backbone.js - for interaction and the main purpose of this excercise
 3. mustache.js - For easier templating

-Project code can be found here
+Project code can be found [here]("https://github.com/sengopal/ebay-search" "ebay-search")

-Git into current directory

-git remote add origin
-git pull origin master

-Adding the default bootstrap files
+Some of the tasks completed are:

-Defining the model
+* Defining the model
-Every Item result will display
+* Every Item result will display
 	1. Item Title
 	2. Price
 	3. Time to finish
 	4. Shipping type

-Item can be added to or removed from my watch list - To be made a drag and drop later
+Item can be added to or removed from my watch list - To be made a drag and drop later.